ngaro/remote-spotify/README.md

 * If you detach the xpra connection from the client spotify will continue to play.
 * Closing spotify will also stop the container.
 With `docker start remo-spot` it will start again.
 This can also be done remotely with `ssh spot docker start remo-spot`

+The environment variable `XPRA_PORT` is `10000` by default but can be changed to make xpra listen to another port.

 ## Development
 Want to improve this (bugfixes, extra features, ...) ?